MarcelIrawan/bagitugas_BE/README.md

 ## Getting Started

-These instruction will give you step to setup the project and run in your local machine
+These instruction will give you step-by-step to setup the project and run it on your local machine

 ## Prerequisite